resema/cheatsheets/cpsa-f.md

      - help identify conflicting requirements
      - support finding trade-offs between conflicting goals and requirements
      - explain the impact of requirements and constraints
-     - support in prioritiying requirements and their development
+     - support in prioritizing requirements and their development
 2. **management stakeholders**, like PM or SM
    - communicate over organizational constraints, resources, schedules, etc.
      - technical consultancy